All Episodes

 We do that for you here as an added bonus on the EIB network.

-All right, they had to take that billboard down.
+They had to take that billboard down.

-The most dangerous place to be for a black child is in the most dangerous place for an African American to be is in the womb.
+The most dangerous place to be for a black child is in the, the most dangerous place for an African American to be is in the womb.

 They took that billboard down.